ARS7236/AGFPL/README.md

 # ARS7236 General Freedom Public License (AGFPL) v1

 ## TL;DR
-- Credit the original creator (ARS7236) – e.g., "Credit: ARS7236"
+- Credit the original creator – e.g., "Credit: ARS7236"
 - You can modify and share the work, just follow these rules
-- Optional: Ask ARS7236 to be co-copyright author if you want
+- Optional: Ask Original Creator of the work to be co-copyright author if you want
 - No suing the original author
 - You can close only sensitive files; most must stay open
 - Sus/fraud files = automatically open